Lajes Field: World War II

-By 1943, the British and American armed forces were allowed basing rights in Portugal.
+The Portuguese Government kept a collaborating neutrality towards the Allies and by 1943, the British and American armed forces were allowed basing rights in Portugal.
 Within a month of disembarking on Terceira in October 1943, the Royal Air Force (RAF) had laid pierced steel planking to lengthen the runway at Lajes Field, allowing the RAF to begin patrols.
 The first attack on a German U-boat was conducted in November, sinking the submarine; this attack was followed by a dozen more attacks on U-boats by the end of February 1944, after which German forces stayed clear of the British and American patrol areas.
 The Azores enabled British and American airmen to protect Allied shipping in the area.

 On 1 December 1943, British and U.S. military representatives at RAF Lajes Field signed a joint agreement outlining the roles and responsibilities for the United States Army Air Forces (USAAF) and United States Navy (USN) at Lajes Field.
 The agreement established guidelines and limitations for the ferrying of aircraft to Europe via Lajes Field.
 In return, the US agreed to assist the British in improving and extending existing facilities at Lajes.
 Air Transport Command transport planes began landing at Lajes Field immediately after the agreement was signed.
 By the end of June 1944, more than 1,900 American airplanes had passed through the base.
 Using Lajes, the flying time relative to the usual transatlantic route between Brazil and West Africa was nearly cut in half from 70 to 40 hours.